apache/tomcat/README.txt

 Building
 --------

-To build the Java API
+To build the Java API.
+Note that Java 1.7 is required to build the Java API.
-> cd jni
 > ant

-To build the native part see jni/native/BUILDING
+To build the native part see native/BUILDING

 Running the tests